funfungho/abzLinux/the_linux_command_line/16_networking.md

     - The most common use of this feature is to allow X Window system traffic to be transmitted. **On a system running an X server** (that is, a machine displaying a GUI), it is possible to launch and run an X client program (a graphical application) on a remote system and have its display appear on the local system

         ```bash
-        # a Linux system called `linuxbox` is running an X server; we want to run the `xload` program
+        # a Linux system called linuxbox (local) is running an X server
-        # on a remote system named `remote-sys` to see the program’s graphical output on our local system
+        # we want to run the xload program on a remote system named remote-sys to see the program’s graphical output on our local system
         [me@linuxbox ~]$ ssh -X remote-sys
         # me@remote-sys's password:
         # Last login: Mon Sep 10 13:23:11 2018